flare-foundation/docs/docs/infra/attestation-provider.md

 !!! warning "Setting the nodes up is a very long process"

     Since the attestation provider suite requires having access to all supported networks, it is required to have an up-to-date node setup for each network.
-    Certain networks take very long times to get synchronized with, such as algorand which requires indexing the whole history of the blockchain locally.
+    Certain networks take very long times to get synchronized with, such as Algorand which requires indexing the whole history of the blockchain locally.
-    In our testing it took a few hours to sync up with litecoin, dogecoin and xrpl, more than a day for bitcoin and weeks for algorand.
+    In our testing it took a few hours to sync up with Litecoin, Dogecoin and XRPL, more than a day for Bitcoin and weeks for Algorand.

 #### Chain Configuration